(A pdf version of this policy is available for download here)

 Elements of this protocol may also be used when responding to another incident which has led to a large number of deaths (i.e. a local disaster or terrorist attack).

-Operational Code Names are –
+Operational Code Names

 Implementation of the Protocol on hearing of the death

 The Clerk or their appointed deputy shall be responsible for enacting the protocol.
+The protocol cannot be activated until an official announcement is made.

-Plans to mark a death must be implemented only when a formal announcement has been made by Buckingham Palace or the equivalent
+Plans to mark a death must be implemented only when a formal announcement has been made by Buckingham Palace or the equivalent.

 Council business will continue as usual but with regard to grief, respect and the mood of the nation.
 Meetings and other certain events may proceed but celebratory events will be cancelled or rescheduled.
 It is the responsibility of the Chairman and Clerk to determine what is appropriate.
 If meetings are cancelled, the emergency scheme of delegation will be activated.